Bennotsi-MTG/DDFT-PileDoc/cb-piles.md

 More information on SI + Emrakul piles may be found in the LINK PLACEHOLDER.

 Hopefully this will allow a greater understanding of how to play through more of the piles that make up the Pile Document LINK PLACEHOLDER.
-Remember as with anything it is better to learn the concepts presented here more so than to try and rote learn piles
+Remember as with anything it is better to learn the concepts presented here more so than to try and rote learn piles and of course, practice makes perfect.

+I would strongly advise only running 1 or 2 CB with BW variants, if any, and with ToA variants running 3 or 4.